josemotta/IoT.Starter.Np2.Core/README.md

 In the world there are tenths billions of  smart devices connected to the Internet right now, including all sizes of computers, tablets, cell phones, smart watches, pagers, etc. The IoT technology expects to double this quantity before 2020, which represents a $6 trillion market to be developed in the next few years.

-IoT development will challenge us all to behave  differently, compared to current  computing environment, based on human interaction with screens, keyboards and mouses.
-Instead, IoT devices will interact directly with nature, processing data in a real time basis.
+IoT development challenges us to behave  differently, compared to current  computing environment, based on human interaction with screen, touch, keyboard and mouse.
+IoT devices should interact directly with nature, processing data in a real time basis.

-Supposing you are trying to become an IoT entrepreneur, how to minimize the risks for a new IoT initiative?
-How to satisfy  users, investors and decision makers that are supporting a brilliant "idea" for an IoT project?
-Some steps may help you to improve the work flow and reduce the risks:
+Supposing you are trying to become an IoT entrepreneur, how to minimize the risks for IoT initiatives?
+How to satisfy  users, investors and decision makers that support a brilliant "idea" for an IoT project?
+Some steps may help to reduce the risks:

 - Business Plan
 - Team